 As the student responds to each item, the examiner marks any errors on his/her score form.
 The resulting score is the number of items responded to correctly.

 This measure is designed for screening.
 Progress monitoring is not available.

 There are eight items representing the composing skill, and they are separated into two categories: composing to five and composing to ten.
 There are four items in each category, and all of the items are presented in either a five- or ten-frame format.
 However, boxes were not included to frame the dots to ensure that students are able to compose numbers rather than subitize the blank boxes.
 During the example item, students are presented with the target number (the “part”) verbally and visually, as represented by dots in a row.
 The examiner says, “How many more marbles do I need to make five?”
 The test items are presented in a similar format.
 Students are presented with dots organized in a five- or ten-frame pattern and the examiner asks, “How many more to make five?” or “How many more to make ten?”
-The Composing assessment is designed to measure the student’s ability to automatically compose numbers to five and ten.
+The Composing assessment is designed to measure the student’s ability to automatically compose numbers up to five and ten.
 Due to the focus on automaticity, students are not allowed to use any counting strategies.

 To administer this assessment for the purpose of universal screening:

 - Log in to the FastBridge system as a teacher.

 - Select the earlyMath assessment.